2019 Tournament and Stan-X Results, Player Statistics and Indexes, and Year-End Report

 Partners Better-Ball Competitions

-In 2024 partners better-ball competitions were scheduled once a month alternating between the Tuesday and Thursday tournaments.
+Partners better-ball competitions are scheduled once a month alternating between the Tuesday and Thursday tournaments.
 The frequency is subject to change.
 These competitions are voluntary and held in conjunction with the regular individual low net score tournaments.
 Players may have up to 5 partners (two-person teams), and the cost is $3 per player per team.
 The lower net score of the partners is used for each hole, and the total team score is used to determine the team’s finish position.
-Your partners are randomly selected using a computer and a random number sorting scheme.
+Your partners are randomly random-numbers sorting process.

 Away Tournaments

 The away tournaments typically are two-day events scheduled on Mondays and Tuesdays with some having an optional practice round on Sunday.
 Tournaments have been held at Morro Bay; Palm Springs area; Pahrump in Nevada, Black Lake in Nipomo; Cypress Ridge in Arroyo Grande; and The River Course at the Alisal in Solvang.
 Special Tournament Chairmen typically volunteer for such events.
 Prize money fees are established separately for each away tournament and are about $20 to $30.
-Golf, cart and range ball fees have to be paid in advance for some of the away tournaments.
-Spouses and friends of members may play in these events if enough start times can be reserved.
+Golf, cart and range ball fees may have to be paid in advance for some of the away tournaments.
+Spouses and friends of members may play in these events if enough start times can be reserved, but only guests with USGA GHIN handicaps can compete in the competitions.

 Luncheons/Pizza Parties